MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ### Replacement with regular expressions

-The replacement operator, `-replace`, is an extension of the `-match` operator.
 Like `-match`, the `-replace` operator uses regular expressions to find the specified pattern.
 But unlike `-match`, it replaces the matches with another specified value.